Dryer Type

 Accuracy and Disclaimer

-Cost estimates are based on general industry averages for fuel consumption, shrink rates, and storage costs.
-Actual costs depend on your specific dryer efficiency, energy prices, bin age and size, grain condition, and local market conditions.
-Basis patterns are historical and not guaranteed to repeat.
-Consult your grain merchandiser or extension economist for farm-specific storage profitability analysis.
+Cost estimates are based on general industry averages for propane consumption, shrink rates, and storage facility costs.
+Actual costs depend on your specific dryer efficiency, current propane and electricity prices, bin size and age, grain condition at harvest, local basis patterns, and marketing strategy.
+Basis patterns are historical and not indicative of future performance.
+Consult your local grain merchandiser, extension economist, or farm financial advisor for farm-specific storage and marketing analysis.

 Conclusion